Schufa: Data protection

 In the 1970s, Schufa migrated to electronic records, which then fell under the German Federal Data Protection Act when it came into force in 1979.

 On a case brought by the Berlin consumer protection society (Verbraucherschutzverein), the Federal Court of Justice of Germany gave the so-called "Schufa decision", ruling that personal data could not be given to Schufa without the customer's consent.
+This regulation was rendered obsolete by the introduction of the General Data Protection Regulation (GDPR), which states that the legitimate interest of the company alone is sufficient to transfer data to Schufa.